The content on this page is marketing communication

 Fund level:

-Each quarter, all funds are subject to a quarterly control in order to ensure continued alignment with SKAGEN's Sustainable Investment Policy.
-This control is carried out by the ESG Team and is communicated transparently to key stakeholders internally.
+Each quarter, all funds are subject to a quarterly control in order to ensure continued alignment with Storebrand's Sustainable Investment Policy.
+This control is carried out by the R&O Team and is communicated transparently to key stakeholders internally.
 The quarterly controls also serve as a helpful format for identifying new developments and determining potential support for the fund in question.

 7. Methodologies